mariush444/Osmand-tools/README.md

   </tr>
 </table>

-<a href="https://github.com/mariush444/Osmand-tools/issues"> Inform about new one </a>
+<a href="https://github.com/mariush444/Osmand-tools/issues"> Let me know if something is missing </a>